vasilakisfil/microtypes.info/content/http.md

 To our knowledge, **reactive negotiation has never been analyzed, used or suggested before**.
-Here, apart from `Link` relation header, we also suggest two more alternative implementation to solve this issue and we will let the community to choose what is the more appropriate solution.
+Here, apart from `Link` relation header, we also suggest two more alternative implementation to solve this issue and we will let the MicroType designer to choose what is the more appropriate solution.

-#### 10.4.1 The HTTP OPTIONS method
+#### Discovery through HTTP OPTIONS method
 The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
 In fact, OPTIONS method has historically been used for getting information on methods supported on a specific resource.